Kinds of Phonetic Picture - Writings update: 12.1.06

 Optical Quality and Word Length

-Syllable writings have, even when based on simple phonetic
+Syllable writings have, even when based on simple phonetic system,

-allow, on principle, ideograms to be more expressive, more elegant,
+on principle, ideograms to be more expressive, more elegant,

 more compact, quicker writable.
 But an ideogram must not become